zeek/package-manager/doc/package.rst

 The `config_files` field may be used to specify a list of files that users are intended to directly modify after installation.
-Then, on operations that would otherwise destroy a user's local modifications to a config file, such as upgrading to a newer package version, :program:`bro-pkg` can instead save a backup and possibly prompt the user to review the differences.
+Then, on operations that would otherwise destroy a user's local modifications to a config file, such as upgrading to a newer package version, :program:`zkg` can instead save a backup and possibly prompt the user to review the differences.

 An example :file:`bro-pkg.meta`::